Trusting What You Cannot See: Auditable Fine-Tuning and Inference for Proprietary AI: Verification Chain and Trust Anchors

 \section{Verification Chain and Trust Anchors}

-A key question emerges: as described in Section~\ref{subsec:verification}, verification inside the TEE depends on hash matching, but the hashes themselves are computed by the service provider during training.
+As described in Section~\ref{subsec:verification}, verification inside the TEE depends on hash matching, but the hashes themselves are computed by the service provider during training.
 If the provider is untrusted, how can its hashes serve as a basis for trust?

 In traditional data storage auditing, hashes are computed by the client before uploading data, so the client can directly trust the hash values.
 In our framework, however, hashes are computed by the cloud provider during training.
 The correctness of these hashes is instead guaranteed through a verification chain formed by neighboring blocks.